drharrington/mood-swings/README.md

 ![Mood Swings Logo](https://github.com/user-attachments/assets/49caf729-cf55-4e35-a6aa-e8656094d4ab)

-**Mood Swings** is an AI-powered sentiment analysis tool that helps you uncover how people truly feel about any brand — using real Reddit comments.
-Just enter a brand name, and instantly visualize public sentiment through beautiful charts and smart insights.
+**Mood Swings** is an AI-powered sentiment analysis tool that helps you uncover how people truly feel about any topic — using real Reddit comments.
+Just enter a person, place, thing, or idea, and instantly visualize public sentiment through beautiful charts and smart insights.

 ---

 ## 🌟 Features

 - 🔍 **Search Any Brand**
-  Enter any brand name in the search bar to retrieve relevant Reddit comments.
+  Enter any keyword, phrase, or subject in the search bar to retrieve relevant Reddit comments.

 - 💬 **Reddit Comment Extraction**
-  Automatically scrapes and filters real user comments related to the brand.
+  Automatically scrapes and filters real user comments related to your search query.

 - 🧠 **Sentiment Analysis**
   Uses natural language processing to classify sentiment as positive or negative.